superpotato9/superpotato9/README.md

 <a href="superpotato9.com">  checkout my website to see more </a>

-- I’m currently working on a tv-show version of wordle
+- I’m currently working on learning assembly
 - You can reach me at nkoliha@gmail.com
-- I'm currently learning c#